daiz93/alx-system_engineering-devops/command_line_for_the_win/README.md

 # CMD CHALLENGE
-This is non mandatory exercice by Alx-Software Engeneering program who need us to improve our commande line skill
+This is none mandatory exercice by Alx-Software Engeneering program who need us to improve our commande line skill

 **Background Context**